Jurickson Profar Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- Pirates pitchers combine to give up 18 total home runs at a rate of 1.1 per game (to rank 16th in baseball).
+- The Pirates rank 15th in baseball in home runs surrendered (19 total, 1.1 per game).

-- Hill makes the start for the Pirates, his fourth of the season.
-He is 0-2 with a 7.20 ERA and eight strikeouts in 15 2/3 innings pitched.
+- The Pirates will send Velasquez (1-2) out to make his fourth start of the season.
+He is 1-2 with a 5.40 ERA and 10 strikeouts in 13 1/3 innings pitched.

-- His last appearance was on Wednesday against the Houston Astros, when the lefty went six innings, surrendering two earned runs while giving up five hits.
+- In his last time out on Thursday against the St. Louis Cardinals, the right-hander threw six scoreless innings while surrendering three hits.

-- In three games this season, the 43-year-old has an ERA of 7.20, with 4.8 strikeouts per nine innings.
-Opponents are hitting .262 against him.
+- The 30-year-old has put up an ERA of 5.40, with 6.8 strikeouts per nine innings, in three games this season.
+Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.